 The icons seem really large and a bit unpolished.
 Some more work on it may make it awesome.GUI feels incomplete and the language stands as a great barrier while you are going for the first-time setup cause default language is Hungarian.
 I actually have to click blindly in options when choosing a language.
 If you cannot find your language, download it.
 Better choose DVD iso with more languages.

 In short, the graphics are just OK.
 I did not have any problem to play my videos or movies.
 I, however, was not in a position to check for HDMI for Screencast review as due to minor problems.

 There is almost no software pre-installed.
 Yeah!
 Don’t freak out, the OS comes as a barebones and app tiles are pinned only.
 When you click pinned tiles you go to the software center and then download them.
 This is what will happen if you choose CD iso.
 Better choose the DVD one if you want to save data charges.
 Seriously this brutes me out as even Linux Lite and Lubuntu, Mint almost every distro comes with all necessary app preinstalled.
 It is just like windows 10 with pinned software which consumes your data/WiFi.

 Only a few apps come pre-installed not all.
 Get your data plan ready to tolerate the downloading.

 blackPanther OS Installation

-The installation was fast and smooth, maybe due to non-presence of many apps and just barebones system.
+The installation was fast and smooth, maybe due to the non-presence of many apps and just barebones systems.

 I will love to hear your comments too on this project.
 Let me know by commenting below!